SkoolNotes/Taproot/2020PHYS201/KBe20phys201flo5vandegraph.md

 - See annotated pdf last page [[SRCelectrostaticsPacket1annotatedExr0n.pdf]]
 - #question How does the comb keep depositing charge onto the rubber belt?
 	- something about glass creates static charge with rubber, minuses on the inside inducing dipole in rubber atoms (atoms rotate) and pluses on outside?
 Which attracts more charge from the ground?
+	- Spark is a plasma
+		- Electrons and atoms are ripped from each other, and the charged particles are free to move wherever they want (~ 10k volts per centimeter)